How to Reduce Sweet Wrapper Waste

 Halloween is approaching.
 The looming accumulation of sweet wrapper waste is giving you a bigger fright than the horror movies on TV.
 You’re not sure whether to succumb to supermarket wrappers or stay indoors with the lights off and pretend no one is home.

 Well, the time for fear is over.
-Whether you’re taking your children out trick-or-treating or staying at home and waiting for the doorbell to ring, there are plenty of ways to prevent sweet wrappers from ending up in your general waste bin.
+Whether you’re taking your children out trick-or-treating or staying at home and waiting for the doorbell to ring, there are plenty of ways to prevent sweet wrappers from ending up in your general waste bin this October.